MatthewReid854/reliability/docs/Development roadmap.rst

 -    Limited_failure_population for Weibull_2P - Some data sets are from a population which does not all fail.
 Such populations are best modelled using a limited failure population model. `JMP <https://www.jmp.com/support/help/14-2/distributions-2.shtml>`_ has this distribution, but they call it "defective subpopulation".
 Meeker and Escobar (1998) call it "Limited Failure Population".
 -    ALT_probability_plot_Weibull prints new alpha in [] when given list as input.
 -    Improvement to the online documentation for how some of these methods work, including the addition of more formulas, algorithms, and better referencing.
+-    Creation of a Mixture_Distribution object.
+This will have the same methods as any of the other distribution objects but will consist of a mixture distribution of any two of the supported distributions.
+It will also be able to be created (with two Weibull distributions) by fitting a Weibull Mixture Model.
 -    RAM_test_planners module.
 This will incorporate all the test planners that are currently included in Other_functions.

 **Low priority (more of a wish list at this point)**